alicia-lyu/pipelined-data-processing-for-nn-inference/check-in.md

 - May 7: Write the report

 We researched into the video model provided by our contact person Minghao.
 Nexus is a full-edge system for video inferencing, not a model to be deployed on the NVIDIA Triton server.
 He also mentioned that Video inferencing is a similar workload to image data, because it is just images arriving in differental distributions.
 We decide not to have a designated section for video data, but simply experiment with different data arrival patterns.

+## Things we need help from the course staff

+We may need additional GCP credits to keep our machine running, so that we don't lose access to GPUs when needed.